 The Wonder Garden, Lauren Acampora

 Each person’s tale is fraught with something unfulfilled.
 Trapped in a modern suburban New England enclave, these are lost souls behind upscale Colonial façades.
 The myth of rich and happy lives.
 Some find solace in arts and crafts.
 Others history and healing.
-All obsessive.
 Advertising man turned alternative drum circle medicine man did reach some spirits.
 However, none of their secrets were interesting enough.
 Nor their stories creepy enough.
 Wanted more Stepford meets Twin Peaks.
-Acampora does evoke the depressing futile undercurrent of human existence.
+Acampora does evoke the depressing futile undercurrent of suburban existence.

 Leaving Lucy Pear, Anna Solomon